lawl/opensnap/README.md

 If you encounter a bug, you can either report it here, maybe I'll fix it, no guarantees though.
 Or fork opensnap and fix it yourself.
 (And optionally send me a pull request)

+But hey, opensnap is still in use by quite a few people, including me, and it works.
+It's not perfect but good enough for daily use.
+So you might still want to give it a shot.

 Does this work with other window managers?
 ------------------------------------------
 The goal was to make it work with every EWMH compliant window manager.